aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-steps.md

 2. Launch the CloudFormation template in your [AWS Control Tower home Region](https://docs.aws.amazon.com/controltower/latest/userguide/region-how.html).
     * Stack name: `template-crowdstrike-enable-integrations`
     * Update values of below parameters as needed:
+        * **SecretsManagerSecretName**: Type in the Secrets Manager Secret Name that will store the Falcon API Credentials.
         * **Falcon API Client ID**: Type in `Your Falcon OAuth2 Client ID`
         * **Falcon API Secret**: Type in `Your Falcon OAuth2 Client Secret`
         * **CrowdStrike Cloud**: Choose from the available options as needed for your environment.
 The default is `us1`.